ItsForkIT/psync-parser/README.md

 ## Output

-Results are stored in .csv files in the same directory as the scripts.
+Results are stored in .csv files in the `Results` directory.